What to wear to a funeral - smart and practical outfit solutions

 When the weather cools, a soft knitted piece is a warmer option that will still feel respectful for a funeral.

 Funerals often mean moving between at least two different locations during the day, so layers are key to ensure you feel cool and comfortable in all scenarios.
-Consider taking a lightweight black jumper or cardigan with you.
-The best knitwear can be used to cover your shoulders during the service or act as an extra layer of warmth if standing outside.
+Consider taking one of the best wool jumpers or cardigan with you.
+A piece of knitwear can be used to cover your shoulders during the service or act as an extra layer of warmth if standing outside.

 Whether you opt for a jumper or a fitted turtleneck, a lightweight knit can be tucked it into your skirt or trousers to keep you warm, without compromising on style.